-The hearing is a back-and-forth discussion of the parties and the clerk, with the prevailing party stating why the disputed category of costs - and, if necessary, each item - should be awarded as a taxable cost under the appropriate law.
+The hearing is a back-and-forth discussion of the parties and the clerk, with the prevailing party stating why each category of costs - and if necessary, each item - should be awarded as a taxable cost under the appropriate law.
+Similarly, the non-prevailing party makes its objection following the same guidelines.
 At the conclusion of the hearing, the clerk makes a final determination, calculates the final award, and informs the parties.
-The clerk will then file the Bill of Costs as "Costs Taxed", attaching the itemization chart and any disputed invoices.
-The clerk annotates the documents with the basis for the decisions, then signs and e-files the document.
-If necessary, the clerk will send the taxation of costs by U.S. mail with certificate of service to any unrepresented, non e-filing party.
+The clerk will then file the Bill of Costs as the Taxation of Costs, attaching the itemization chart and any disputed invoices.
+The clerk annotates the documents with the bases for the decisions, then signs and e-files the document and, if necessary, sends the Taxation of Costs by U.S. Mail with certificate of service to any unrepresented, non efiling party.
 Neither the clerk nor the Court will amend the judgment to reflect the awarded costs amount, and no rule requires amendment of a judgment to include the precise dollar amount of costs awarded.
 See Massachusetts Bonding & Ins.
 Co. v.
 Clymer Mfg.
 Co., 48 F.2d 513, 514 (10th Cir.
 1931)("A judgment or decree in the trial court includes the costs in that court.
-Such costs are merged in the judgment.").11
+Such costs are merged in the judgment.").
+See also Fed.
+R. Civ.
+P. 58(e).11